Skip to content

 id: string; // Extension ID matching extension.yaml (e.g., "acme/analytics")

-name: string; // Human-readable name
+name?: string; // Human-readable name (optional, auto-filled)

-version: string; // Semantic version string
+version?: string; // Semantic version string (optional, auto-filled)

 }